blue-marble/gridpath/doc/source/functionality.rst

 Other Geographic Units
 ----------------------

-Optional levels of geographic resolution include **balancing areas** (BAs) for reserve requirements and **policy zones**.
+Optional levels of geographic resolution include *balancing areas* (BAs) for operational and reliability reserve requirements and *policy zones* for policy requirements.
 In GridPath, it is possible for generators in the same load zone to contribute to different reserve balancing areas and/or policy zones.
 Two possible configurations are shown below.

 Geographic Configuration 1: